launch-it-labs/gameplumbingframework/README.md

 # Game Plumbing Framework (GPF)

 **Game Plumbing Framework (GPF)** is a server-authoritative framework for building games and high-performance, real-time applications in C#.
 It empowers developers with a backend infrastructure and a reactive user interface, allowing them to focus on game logic by inheriting the infrastructure.
-We call this coding style **"infraless."**
+We call this coding style **"infraless."** and it typically results in the reduction of 80% of code, thereby significantly reducing engineering cost, time to market, and code complexity.

 GPF has integrated support with Unity but can be adapted to work with other C# frontends such as Godot Mono, Stride3D, Unreal with UnrealCLR, Blazor (WebAssembly), Xamarin (MAUI), and Avalonia.